marxin/texi2rst-generated/sphinx/cpp/macros/undefining-and-redefining-macros.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: undefining macros, redefining macros, #undef

 .. _undefining-and-redefining-macros:

-.. index:: undefining macros

-.. index:: redefining macros

-.. index:: #undef

 Undefining and Redefining Macros
 ********************************